MagnusJMJ/APME/miniex9/README.md

 ### Wolfram Alpha | Short Answer API
 ![Screenshot](https://github.com/MagnusJMJ/APME/blob/master/miniex9/screenshot.png)
 ---
-*Disclaimer: The professor is not actually omniscient, and might have trouble interpreting some questions.
-Questions with short, factual answers like "What is the first prime number higher than 500?" work fairly well - others, not so much.*
+NB!
+The Professor is good at questions with short, factual answers, like "How long is the Thames?" or "How much money is Apple worth?" - others, not so much.
+Some questions produce weird answers, others straight up don't work.
+Experiment!
----
+Also, there are no other files in this directory, but fret not!
+All you need is in index.html. :) The program should run fine without any bells and whistles, but if it doesn't, you're shit out of luck.
+Cross-Origin Resource Sharing is a strange beast and I don't know how to tame it.

 ## The API
 For this mini-exercise, I did some virtual window shopping, and decided to try and implement Wolfram Alpha's API.
 Wolfram Alpha is (in their own words) *a computational knowledge engine* that interprets the questions you ask,